MicrosoftDocs/power-platform/power-platform/admin/recover-from-exchange-server-failure.md

 > [!NOTE]
 > This topic applies to Email Router which has been deprecated and was removed in version 9.0 of Dynamics 365 for Customer Engagement.
 We strongly recommend that you migrate all email routing functionality to use the server-side synchronization feature.

-## Restore Exchange Server in a Dynamics 365 for Customer Engagement apps environment
+## Restore Exchange Server in a Dynamics 365 apps environment

 1. Restore [!INCLUDE[pn_Exchange_Server_short](../includes/pn-exchange-server-short.md)].

 2. If the Email Router was installed on the computer that is running [!INCLUDE[pn_Exchange_Server_short](../includes/pn-exchange-server-short.md)] (not recommended), reinstall the Email Router.

 3. Restore the Microsoft.Crm.Tools.EmailAgent.xml file.
-By default, this file is located in the C:\Program Files\Microsoft Dynamics 365 for Customer Engagement apps Email\Service folder on the computer where the Email Router is installed.
+By default, this file is located in the C:\Program Files\Microsoft Dynamics 365 apps Email\Service folder on the computer where the Email Router is installed.
 If this file isn’t available, you must reconfigure the profiles, settings, users, queue, and forward-mailbox information by running the Email Router Configuration Manager.

 For more information about [!INCLUDE[pn_Exchange_Server_2016](../includes/pn-exchange-server-2016-short.md)] backup and recovery, see [Backup, restore, and disaster recovery](https://technet.microsoft.com/library/mt697598(v=exchg.160).aspx).